Framras/trtcmb/README.md

 Checks currencies enabled in your ERPNext instance against the currencies announced by TCMB.
 The currency exchange rates are legally accepted rates.

-Checks Currency Exchange rates in ERPNext and skips updates.
-Inserts new buying and selling Currency Exchange rates for enabled currencies for dates starting from integration start date.
-Rates are received from TCMB.
+Checks existing Currency Exchange rates in ERPNext against TCMB rates and updates with rates are received from TCMB.

+Can handle for updates beyond 30 days' data via background jobs

 ### Known Issues

-* for updates of more than 30 days' data, a database lock timeout message is received.
-So, it is advised to initiate the data backwards adding another month on each step.
-* you need first to delete the Currency Exchange entries in your ERPNext system if you want to refresh them from TCMB.
+* please report any issues you encounter

 ### Installation